• Skip to primary navigation

 See also: Best No-Penalty Balance Transfer Cards to Help You Pay Off Your Debt

-Both cards have the same foreign transaction fee: 2.7% of each transaction after conversion to U.S. dollars.
-If you're traveling internationally, consider the Hilton Honors American Express Card instead: there's no annual fee and it offers elevated rewards on travel and everyday purchases like dining, groceries, and gas, and no foreign transaction fees.
+Both cards have the same foreign transaction fee: 2.7% of each transaction after conversion to US dollars.
+If you’re traveling internationally, consider the Hilton Honors American Express Card instead: there’s no annual fee and it offers elevated rewards on travel and everyday purchases like dining, groceries, and gas, and no foreign transaction fees.

 Who the Blue Cash Preferred® Card from American Express is Best For

-This card is an excellent cash back card for people who spend money on groceries and streaming (which is most people), plus you also get 3% cash back on gas and transit, which can include parking, tolls, rideshares, etc. This makes it a great card for commuting.
+Blue Cash Preferred® Card from American Express is an excellent cash back card for people who spend money on groceries and streaming (which is most people), plus you also get 3% cash back on gas and transit, which can include parking, tolls, rideshares, etc. This makes it a great card for commuting.

 Even taking into account the annual fee, if you max out the $6,000 cap on groceries a year, the Blue Cash Preferred® Card from American Express can get you $360 in cash back, minus the annual fee nets you $265.
 The Blue Cash Everyday® Card from American Express, even without the annual fee, only earns you $180 in cash back.
 If earning cash back on groceries is your main reason for getting a card, the Preferred is the better bet.